DominikBuchner/apscale/README.md

 `apscale --create_project NAME`

-If you prefer to have your data all in one place you can paste the raw data into 1_raw_data/data.
+If you prefer to have your data all in one place you can copy the raw data into 1_raw_data/data.
 Demultiplexing won't be handled by Apscale because there are to many different tagging systems out there at the moment.
 If you are using inline barcodes you can take a look at https://github.com/DominikBuchner/demultiplexer.
-If you are already starting with **demultiplexed** data please paste them into 2_demultiplexing/data.
+If you are already starting with **demultiplexed** data please copy them into 2_demultiplexing/data.

 ### Configuring the settings

 Associated with every project Apscale with generate an Excel sheet in the project folder called "Settings.xlsx".
-It is divided into a seperate sheet for every module and a 0_general_settings tab.
+It is divided into a seperate sheets for every module and a 0_general_settings tab.
+By default Apscale will set 'cores to use' to all available cores on the system the project is created - 2 but this can be lowered if the capacity is needed for other processes on your computer.